|Nutritional Guidelines (per serving)|

 - 5 to 6 curry leaves

 - 2 medium-sized onions (finely chopped)

 - 1 tablespoon lime juice (juice of 1/2 a lime)

 Gather the ingredients.

-To begin, heat a griddle or flat pan on a medium flame and roast the semolina lightly.
+To begin, heat a griddle pan or skillet on medium heat and roast the semolina lightly.
 Stir the semolina frequently and do not allow it to brown.

-Once it is done, place it on a tray or platter and keep aside.
+Once done, place semolina on a platter and put aside.